Thursday, October 23

 The exhibition explores the profound cultural changes of the sixties in America through a surrealist style.
 The diverse array of artists offers many perspectives on topics like the Civil Rights Movement, space exploration, war, and feminist sexual revolutions.

-Sophie Calle: "On The Hunt"
+Sophie Calle: "On The Hunt" (Revised)

 Alix Cléo Roubaud "Correction of perspective in my bedroom"